 We use different data chunking settings on different algorithms.
 For Multi-Chain, each chunk is about 4MB.
 That means for 1 GB data, there is about 250 chunks and for 100 MB data, there is about 25 chunks.
 For Scatter-Allgather-BKT/MST/Broker, we set the number of chunks equal to the number of nodes.
 But for 1 node test, because of the absence of Allgather stage, we can set the number of chunks comparable to the settings in Multi-Chain.

-On 1 GB data broadcast, the performance results show that Multi-Chain has the best performance over all the scales.
+On 1 GB data broadcast, the performance results show that Multi-Chain has the best performance for all node counts.
 For Scatter-Allgather-BKT/MST, the former is not only better than the latter in performance but also more stable with lower deviation.
 For Scatter-Allgather-Broker, it only